Departments & Programs

 Major in Psychology—B.S.

 The B.S. program in psychology is designed for career-oriented and highly motivated students.
-The program emphasizes breadth of preparation in science and development of math and computer skills, and it requires more advanced courses and laboratory work in psychology than the B.A. program.
+The program emphasizes breadth of preparation in science and development of math and computer application skills, and it requires more advanced courses and laboratory work in psychology than the B.A. program.
 The student who graduates with a B.S. in psychology should be well prepared for graduate training in psychology and related fields, for professional schools, and for jobs (not necessarily in psychology) that use scientific training and quantitative techniques.

 Students must complete the following Foundations, Intensive Writing, Foreign Language, and Breadth of Inquiry requirements: